Predicting Heart Events After Liver Transplant

 The new app and method to establish risk is called the Cardiovascular Risk in Orthotopic Liver Transplantation (CAR-OLT).
 It’s intended for use in those ages 18 to 75 with liver disease who are undergoing evaluation for liver transplantation.

-The app is both web-based (e.g., you can google the calculator and use it online or at http://www.carolt.us) or you can download the app through a smartphone (iTunes or Google Play stores).
+The app is both web-based (e.g., you can search the calculator and use it online) or you can download the app through a smartphone (iTunes or Google Play stores).

 The CAR-OLT method is thus the first liver transplant-specific risk tool for cardiac risk in liver transplant candidates.